10 Minutes Gone

 10 Minutes Gone is a 2019 crime thriller action film directed by Brian A. Miller.
 The film stars Bruce Willis and Michael Chiklis, and was released on September 27, 2019.

 Plot

 Expert bank robber Frank Sullivan (Michael Chiklis) never had a job go wrong until his brother is killed during a heist.
 Knocked unconscious, Frank wakes up in a dirty alley without memory of how the robbery went awry or who shot his brother.
 To Frank's boss, violent crime lord Rex (Bruce Willis), none of that matters, but he just wants the loot, which Frank does not have.
 Short on time and information, Frank must figure out which member of their crew betrayed them, avoid Rex's contract killer closing in on him, and locate a mysterious briefcase to save his own skin and avenge his brother's death.

 Production

 The film was shot in Cincinnati in September 2018.

+The film was produced by Emmett/Furla/Oasis Films and MoviePass Films, with Randall Emmett, George Furla, Lydia Hull, Shaun Sanghani and Mark Stewart among its producers.